donbarnetson/multizone-secure-iot-stack/README.md

    - Telnet to port 23
    - Secure telnet (TLS) to port 443
  - Zone 3: Root of Trust and Session Key Storage
- - Zone 4: UART COnsole - access via USB UART at 115,200 buard 8N1
+ - Zone 4: UART Console - access via USB UART at 115,200 buard 8N1
    - Press enter for a list of supported commands

 ### For More Information ###